 - Easily backup files

-– Stream downloaded movies to computer, game consoles, TV Sticks, etc
+- Built in media server to stream downloaded movies to computer, game consoles, TV Sticks, etc

-– USB 3.0 Port to add external drive for expandable storage.
-Key if you already have external drives
+- USB 3.0 Port to add external hard drive for expandable storage.
+Key if you already own external drives

-– Still syncs with services like Dropbox, Google Drive, etc
+- Syncs with services like Dropbox, Google Drive, etc

-The My Cloud Personal Network Attached Storage is the most simplified easy to setup all in one solution for someone without technical skills or know how.
-This is ideal for someone who produces or edits large video files and needs to back up their work.
+The My Cloud Personal Network Attached Storage is the most simplified easy to set up all in one solution for someone without technical skills or know how.
+This is ideal for someone who produces or edits large video files and needs to back up their work over the network.
 Or for the movie / mp3 hoarder.
+I use it to backup all of my website work and data so that if my computer were to ever crash, it would not matter.

-As you see the WD My Cloud would be the easiest home NAS solution with it’s simple universal plug and play convenient approach for a personal Network Attached Storage.
-Unlike professional grade high end business solutions, it is intuitive and does not require you to be a network engineer to figure out how to set it up.
+As you see the WD My Cloud would be the easiest home NAS solution with it’s simple universal plug and play convenient approach for a personal cloud Network Attached Storage.
+Unlike professional grade high-end business solutions, it is intuitive and does not require you to be a network engineer to figure out how to set it up.
 It is as simple as plugging into the existing cat5 Gigabyte Ethernet port on your router as if it were a computer.
-This device will sit in whatever room your router is in, making it accessible from all computers, phones, video game consoles, streaming devices and so on in your home network.
+This device will sit in whatever room your router is in, making it accessible from all computers, phones, security cameras, video game consoles, streaming devices and more on your home network.
 It really is the best option for a home user.
-It lacks business class features which we will mention in the next option.
-But of course it is cost effectivee and a great deal for a budget NAS.
-And it even has the USB 3.0 Port on the back that allows you to take your existing external drive and plug it in for more room.
-This is great because it makes it so much cheaper to just buy an extra external USB 3.0 hard drive and double your storage!
+This also means you can access it wirelessly because it is already attached to your wireless routers ethernet port.
+It lacks business-class features which we will mention in the next option.
+But of course it is cost effective and a great deal for a budget NAS.
+And it even has the USB 3.0 Port on the back that allows you to take your existing external drive and plug it in for more network storage.
+This is great because it makes it so much cheaper to just buy an extra external USB 3.0 hard drive and double your personal cloud storage!

 Easy NAS Software Solution!

-The Western Digital My Cloud Application has a sleek browser based graphical user interface that just about anyone can use, even someone without computer experience.
-The dashboard is straight forward, has large buttons with clear explanations and detailed instructions.
+The Western Digital My Cloud Application has a sleek browser-based graphical user interface that just about anyone can use, even someone without computer experience.
+The dashboard is straightforward, has large buttons with clear explanations and detailed instructions.
 You get an idea from the home screen here.
-Yes, it is that straight forward.
-Add users, setup shares, attach devices, all with simple clicks.
+Yes, it is that straightforward.
+Add users, set up shares, attach devices, all with simple clicks.
 You can even update the firmware with the click of a button.
 Even better, they have applications for both Android and iPhones.
-Yes, that is right, you can manage your NAS from your phone.
+Yes, that is right, you can manage your home NAS from your phone.

 - Simple to set up

-- Easily auto backup you photos from your phone with app
+- Easily auto backup your photos from your phone with app

 - Create public or private password restricted shares

-Well, I would say the only real con is that it lacks the pro features mentioned in the business class model below such as dual drives for data duplication and the FTP server.
-But check the EX2 below for those options.
-Also be sure to update your firmware from the get go(as you should with all hardware) to avoid possible issues.
+Well, I would say the only real con is that it lacks the pro features mentioned in the business class model below such as dual swappable drives for data duplication and the FTP server.
+But check the WD My Cloud EX2 below for those options.
+Also, be sure to update your firmware from the get-go(as you should with all hardware) to avoid possible issues.
 Luckily the upgrade is done with the press of a button.

-Upgraded Features: (still has features of My Cloud plus these)
+- Upgraded Features: (still has features of the WD My Cloud, plus these)

 - Dual Western Digital Red 4TB Hard Drives